Education Loan Takeover: Process, Benefits & Eligibility

 • Loan Consolidation: Combine multiple education loans into a single EMI for easier management.

-• Co-applicant Release: Some lenders let you remove a parent/guardian as guarantor once you have stable income.
+• Co-applicant Release: Some lenders let you remove a parent or guardian as guarantor once you have stable income.

 Curious how refinancing your education loan can save you money over time?
 Read our complete guide on Education Loan Refinancing: Key Tips to Lower Your Loan Interest.